kingRayhan/Laravel-5-CRUD-Example/README.md

-# Laravel-5-CRUD-Example
+# laravel-cruddy example.
-A Laravel 5 Based JSON API CRUD Example
+This is a preconfigured example for [laravel-cruddy](https://github.com/Askedio/laravel-Cruddy), a CRUD JSON API for Laravel 5.2.

 * clone